What to Pack for Lombok

 April, May, June, July, August, September, October

-Add: Extra high-SPF sunscreen, Lip balm with SPF, Lightweight scarf for sun protection
+Add: Extra reef-safe sunscreen, Lip balm with SPF, Light scarf for dust

 Wet Season